 Discussion

 The present study provides estimates for adult survival and recapture probabilities in four Mediterranean blue tit populations breeding in nest boxes, and explores factors that explain variation in adult survival across years.
-The results show that these populations have different average survival probabilities, but that the year-to-year variation in survival probabilities is similar among populations.
+The results show that these populations have different average survival probabilities, with higher survival in evergreen compared to deciduous forests, in accordance with the prediction of a slower pace-of-life in birds breeding in the less productive evergreen habitats.
+Despite these differences, the year-to-year variation in survival probabilities was similar among populations.
 This suggests that regional environmental conditions (e.g. climate) could drive survival fluctuations across populations.
 However, we did not find evidence that the atmospheric pressure conditions in the Mediterranean basin (approximated by the Mediterranean Oscillation Index MOI) nor the tropical climate index of rainfall in the Sahel were correlated to adult survival in these four blue tit populations.
 Estimates of breeding densities were not correlated across populations, but we found that in the two evergreen forests (E-Pirio and E-Muro) breeding density had a significant negative impact on adult survival during the following year.
 Finally, two of the focal populations (D-Rouviere and E-Muro) displayed a linear temporal decrease in adult survival over the study period.

 Recapture probabilities across sex and population

 Model selection for the global dataset indicated that sex had an effect on recapture probabilities and that this effect varied among populations.
-Further results (see Appendix 2 and Table 2) indicated that the effect of sex was significant only in the E-Pirio population, where females had higher recapture probabilities than males.
+Further results (see Appendix 2 and Table 2) revealed that the effect of sex was significant only in the E-Pirio population, where females had higher recapture probabilities than males.
 In two other populations, D-Rouviere and E-Muro, recapture estimates were higher for females as well, but female and male confidence intervals largely overlapped (Table 2).
-Higher recapture probabilities for females may be explained either because they have higher provisional rates than their male partners at the time when we capture parents (i.e. when nestlings are 10-15 days old, Banbura et al., 2001, Garcia-Navas et al., 2012, but see Limbourg et al., 2013, Iserbyt et al., 2019, and Garcia-Navas & Sanz, 2012 for evidence that sex-biased provisioning can shift across blue tit populations) or because males are more warry of human presence and traps used for nest box captures.
+Higher recapture probabilities for females may be explained either because they have higher provisioning rates than their male partners at the time when we capture parents in nest boxes (i.e. when nestlings are 10-15 days old, Banbura et al., 2001, Garcia-Navas et al., 2012, but see Limbourg et al., 2013, Iserbyt et al., 2019, and Garcia-Navas & Sanz, 2012 for evidence that sex-biased provisioning can shift across blue tit populations) or because males are more warry of human presence and traps used for nest box captures.

 The fact that recapture probabilities are high in the D-Rouviere population (0.821 for males and 0.866 for females) is concordant with the scarcity of suitable cavities for breeding in the forest and the lower immigration rate in this population (Charmantier et al., 2014).
 Conversely, the three Corsican sites are surrounded by adequate forest patches that offer possibilities for blue tit natal or breeding dispersal outside the nest box area.
 Other factors potentially explaining different recapture probabilities across populations include differences in bird boldness or brood failure.